Winslow, Buckinghamshire: Education

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.

+Local radio stations are BBC Three Counties Radio, Heart East, Greatest Hits Radio Bucks, Beds and Herts (formerly Mix 96) and 3Bs Radio, a community based station that broadcast from Buckingham as well as to Bicester and Brackley.

+The Buckingham & Winslow Advertiser is the town's local newspaper.

 Sport

-The local football team are Winslow United who play in division one of the Spartan South Midlands Football League.
+The local football team are Winslow United who play in the Premier Division of the Spartan South Midlands Football League.

 Winslow RUFC were formed in 1992 and play at the Winslow Centre (the old school) in the Berks, Bucks and Oxon Championship.
 Their Clubhouse is currently based at the Nags Head on Sheep Street.

 Winslow Town Cricket Club, which is based at Elmfield's Gate, next to the football pitch, currently field three men's Saturday teams.
 Two teams play in the Morrants Four Counties League: the first XI play in Division 1 and the seconds in Division 4.
 The third XI play mainly at Winslow's secondary pitch at Padbury near Buckingham.
 The club also fields a Sunday team, which plays other local Sunday teams, and fields many youth teams, ranging from Under 9s to under 15s.